Proposition 47 Grant Program

 Publicly Accessible Data Sets

-The below data and information presents samples of demographic and criminological information from publicly accessible data files.
-In addition to presenting summaries of information contained in the files, links to official publications and datasets have been provided.
+The below data and information presents samples of demographic and criminological information from publicly accessible data files. to obtain more recent data from these sources, links are available on the Evaluation Resources web page.
 This summary is not intended to be a comprehensive listing of publicly accessible files.
 Relevant data are available from a number of sources and can be accessed online and through other mechanisms.

 2012-2021 California Demographic Reference Data